Japan Activity logo

 Getting around Hiroshima in one day

 The city features an excellent network of streetcars known as the Hiroden that connects the station to downtown.
 These charming trams offer a nostalgic way to see the city streets while moving between different historical districts.
-You can purchase a one-day pass if you plan on using the streetcar system multiple times during your visit.
+The Hiroden 1-Day Pass costs ¥600 in 2026 and pays off after just three rides — for a deeper breakdown, see our guide to getting around Hiroshima by streetcar and bus.
 Most major landmarks are located within walking distance of the central tram lines for your convenience.

 The Meipuru-pu loop bus is another fantastic option for visitors who want to reach the main sites quickly.
 This bus is free for JR Pass holders, making it a cost-effective choice for many international travelers today.
 It stops at the Peace Memorial Park, the castle, and the popular Shukkeien Garden throughout the daylight hours.
 Buses run frequently, so you never have to wait long to reach your next destination on the itinerary.